hossein1387/FRDM-KL25Z-SPI-Driver/README.md

 To use this driver along with NRF24L01 module, make sure that the SPCK is not more than 10MHZ.
 Refer to the NRF24L01 datasheet for more information.
 This driver will use PTA14 as the CSN(Chip Select Not).
-The automatic triggering is disabled, so the code developer should take care of handling this pin.
+The automatic triggering is disabled, so the developer should take care of handling this pin.